November 1, 2023

 NPS provides a clear picture of your customer's loyalty, which often correlates with retention, growth, and profitability.

-We all know the power of customer reviews and ratings.
 Review sites like G2 or Trustpilot offer a goldmine of customer insights.
 Are folks singing your praises or pointing out issues?

 Your customer support team is on the frontline.
 They deal with the complaints and issues of long-term and new customers.